uvaai/ml1/_schedules/5 Life Long Learning/index.md

 ### Q&A for the exam

-Here you can ask the staff any questions you have about the exam material.
+Here you can ask the lectures any questions you have about the exam material.

 * Friday, December 13th, 14:00-16:00

-### Exam
+### Final exam

 Final exam consisting of open questions about the machine learning theory.